Gangjiang1/Gangjiang1.github.io/_pages/about.md

 🧪 As part of my PhD journey, I am working with [Dr. Jianli Chen](https://scholar.google.com/citations?user=Y0ycryUAAAAJ&hl=en) on NSF-funded projects focused on Building Energy Modeling, Calibration, Optimization, and AI Applications in Buildings.

-🧫 During my Master’s degree, I collaborated with [Dr. Zhe Tian](https://www.researchgate.net/profile/Zhe-Tian-2) on NSF-China projects related to Building Energy System Simulation and Building Fault Detection & Diagnosis.
+🧫 During my Master’s degree, at Tianjin University, I collaborated with [Dr. Zhe Tian](https://www.researchgate.net/profile/Zhe-Tian-2) on NSF-China projects related to Building Energy System Simulation and Building Fault Detection & Diagnosis.

 ✍️ I have completed internships at [Amazon AWS](https://aws.amazon.com/), where I have gained experience in designing and operating data centers with a focus on enhancing resilience and scalability, and at [SUNAC](https://www.sunac.com.cn/en/about.aspx), where I worked in real estate management.